 For 2022, the report covered 17 African countries; among these, South Africa is the only one ranked as free.
 Partially free are Kenya, Ghana, Tunisia, Angola, Malawi, Nigeria, Zambia, Gambia, Morocco, Uganda, Libya, and Zimbabwe.
-Rwanda, Sudan, Ethiopia, and Egypt are ranked as not free (Figure 32).112 Looking at the change in the internet freedom score from 2021 to 2022, we see an improvement for Egypt, Uganda, Kenya, and Zimbabwe, but a decline for several other countries such as Nigeria, Rwanda, and Sudan.113
+Rwanda, Sudan, Ethiopia, and Egypt are ranked as not free (Figure 32).129 Looking at the change in the internet freedom score from 2021 to 2022, we see an improvement for Egypt, Uganda, Kenya, and Zimbabwe, but a decline for several other countries such as Nigeria, Rwanda, and Sudan.130

 Figure 32.
 Internet freedom status in Africa.
-114
+131

-Consistentwith Freedom House's findings, a Quartz report published in May 2022 indicates that between 2017 and 2022, citizens in almost half of African countries experienced some form of government-imposed internet restrictions (Figure 33).
+Consistent with Freedom House's findings, a Quartz report published in May 2022 indicates that between 2017 and 2022, citizens in almost half of African countries experienced some form of government-imposed internet restrictions (Figure 33).
 Such restrictions come with economic implications.
 To illustrate, data collected by Top10VPN indicates that, in 2021 alone, internet shutdowns across 11 African countries affected 171 million users and amounted to an overall cost of US\$1.93 billion.
+Silver in the contraction of US\$1.93 billion.

 Figure 33.
-African countries that have experienced forms of internet shutdowns between 2017 and 2022.118
+African countries that have experienced forms of internet shutdowns between 2017 and 2022.
+135

-112 Freedom House.
+129 Freedom House.
 (2022).
-Freedom on the Net 2022. https://freedomhouse.org/report/freedom-net/2022/countering-authoritarian-overhaul-internet
+Freedom on the Net 2022.

-Freedom House.
+130 Freedom House.
 (2022).
-Change in internet freedom score. https://freedomhouse.org/explore-the-map?type=fotn&year=2022&mapview=trend
+Change in internet freedom score.

-114 Based on Freedom House.
+131 Based on Freedom House.
 (2022).
-Internet freedom status. https://freedomhouse.org/explore-the-map?type=fotn&year=2022.
+Internet freedom status.
 Figure redrawn.

-115 Ngila, F. (2022, May 13).
+132 Ngila, F. (2022, May 13).
 These are the African countries that censor the internet the most.
-Quartz Africa. https://qz.com/africa/2165371/these-are-the-african-countries-that-censor-internet-the-most/
+Quartz Africa.

-Internet restrictions/shutdowns accounted for in the cited reports include complete internet blackouts, social media shutdowns, and severe throttling measures (e.g. speeds are reduced to the extent that they only allow SMS and voice calls only).
+133 Internet restrictions/shutdowns accounted for in the cited reports include complete internet blackouts, social media shutdowns, and severe throttling measures (e.g. speeds are reduced to the extent that they only allow SMS and voice calls only).

-Woodhams, S. & Migliano, S. (2022, January 4).
+134 Woodhams, S. & Migliano, S. (2022, January 4).
 Government internet shutdowns cost \$5.5 billion in 2021.
-Top10VPN. https://www.top10vpn.com/research/cost-of-internet-shutdowns/2021/
+Top10VPN.

-118 Based on Ngila, F. (2022, May 13).
+Based on Ngila, F. (2022, May 13).
 These are the African countries that censor the internet the most.
-Quartz Africa. https://
+Quartz Africa.
+Figure redrawn.